Geometric and analytic structures on metric spaces homeomorphic to a manifold: Introduction

 \subsection{Strategy of proofs}

-We finally sketch some of the proofs of our main results and first explain how to construct a current $T$ as in Theorem~\ref{thm:existence-int-curr-without-Nagata}.
+We finally sketch some of the proofs of our main results and first explain how to construct a current $T$ as in Theorem~\ref{thm:main}.
 Roughly speaking, the idea is to equip the rectifiable part of $X$ with a suitable orientation and define $T$ by integration over this set.
 In order to do this, decompose $X$ into its $n$-rectifiable part $E$ and its purely $n$-unrectifiable part $S$.
 Up to a negligible set, $E$ can be written as a countable union of pairwise disjoint images of bi-Lipschitz maps $\rho_i\colon K_i\to X$, defined on compact sets $K_i\subset\R^n$.
 The idea is now to define $T$ as the sum of currents for suitable choices of functions $\theta_i\colon K_i\to\R$ with $\abs{\theta_i}=1$ almost everywhere.
-For any such 'orientation' $\theta_i$ this defines an integer rectifiable $n$-current on $X$ whose mass measure $\norm{T}$ is bounded, up to a constant, by the Hausdorff \(n\)-measure.
+For any such “orientation" $\theta_i$ this defines an integer rectifiable $n$-current on $X$ whose mass measure $\norm{T}$ is bounded, up to a constant, by the Hausdorff \(n\)-measure.
 We want to choose the $\theta_i$ in such a way that $T$ has zero boundary.
 Notice that $\rho_i$ can wildly switch orientation and that $K_i$ need not have finite perimeter, so $T_i$ can have infinite boundary mass.
 We use the linear local contractibility of $X$ in order to find a suitable continuous extension of $\rho_i$ to an open neighborhood of $K_i$, see Lemma~\ref{lem:good-continuous-extension-LLC}, and then define $\theta_i$ to be the local degree of this extension at almost every point of $K_i$.
-Actually, this is the only place where we use the linear local contractibility of \(X\).
-Applying topological degree theory and Bate's theorem \cite{bate-2020} mentioned above, we show that $T$ has zero boundary, that is, $T(1,\pi)=0$.
-Indeed, by Bate's theorem we may assume after approximation that $\pi$ maps the purely unrectifiable part $S$ to a negligible set and thus for almost every $y\in\R^n$ the preimage $\pi^{-1}(y)$ does not intersect $S$.
+Applying topological degree theory and a recent result of Bate \cite{bate-2020} about the Hausdorff measure of Lipschitz images of purely unrectifiable sets we show that $T$ has zero boundary, that is, $T(1,\pi)=0$.
+Indeed, by Bate's theorem we may assume after approximation that $\pi$ maps the purely unrectifiable part $S$ of \(X\) to a negligible set and thus for almost every $y\in\R^n$ the preimage $\pi^{-1}(y)$ does not intersect $S$.
 Using that for almost every $y\in\R^n$ the sum of the local degrees $\deg(\pi, x)$ for $x\in\pi^{-1}(y)$ equals the topological degree of $\pi$ (which is zero because $\R^n$ is non-compact) we can show that $T(1,\pi)=0$ and hence $\partial T=0$.
 The same reasoning also shows that $\varphi_\#T = \deg(\varphi)\cdot\bb{M}$ for every Lipschitz map $\varphi\colon X\to M$.
-If $T'$ is any other integral $n$-cycle on $X$ then we can show that for a suitable $m\in\Z$ the cycle $T'-mT$ can be filled in an arbitrarily small neighborhood of $X$ inside the Banach space $\ell^\infty$ of bounded sequences equipped with the supremum norm.
-Recall here that $X$ isometrically embeds into $\ell^\infty$ via Fréchet's embedding.
-We can then conclude from this that $T'=mT$, using the metric approximation property of $\ell^\infty$ and the Federer-Fleming deformation theorem.
+Since \(X\) and \(M\) are homeomorphic and \(M\) is Riemannian, an easy Lipschitz approximation result shows that there exists a Lipschitz map \(\phi\colon X\to M\) with \(\deg(\phi)\neq 0\).
+Hence, we find that \(T\neq 0\) and so \(X\) admits a non-trivial integral \(n\)-cycle.
+In case of metric surfaces we do not need to impose the linear locally contractability condition to ensure the existence of such a cycle.
+The main reason for this is that in dimension \(2\) there are strong uniformization results available \cite{ Meier-Wenger, Ntalampekos-Romney-22, Ntalampekos-Romney-21}.
+These together with a straightforward pushforward construction for currents under Sobolev maps are sufficient to construct the current \(T\) when $n=2$.
+This is done in Section~\ref{sec:2-dim-existence}, where we prove Theorem~\ref{thm:existence-intcurr-dimension2-intro}.